-The Academy Trust, whilst a standalone Academy, remains a member of the Loughborough Primary Academies Partnership.
+The Academy Trust, whilst a standalone Academy, remained a member of the Loughborough Primary Academies Partnership.
 This is a network of schools based in the immediate locality which collaborates to ensure the children of Loughborough receive the best possible education.
-LPAP works together on developing policies, shares best practices within the educational arena and provides a network across different areas within schools such as School Business Managers, Premises Officers, etc.
+LPAP worked together on developing policies, shares best practices within the educational arena and provides a network across different areas within schools such as School Business Managers, Premises Officers, etc. In Summer 2022, the board of trustees agreed to join the RISE multi-academy trust in the 2022-23 academic year (see page 11 'Plans for Future Periods' for further information) and has been working more closely with RISE in the interim period.